 positive options of a geographic region or city is a passion that still influences my current work.
 I believe that "fun" is a too much overlooked vital component of life and that it alleviates the most challenging of circumstances - and I am sure you will have a smile or two as you read and travel with me.

-I seek the quirky.
-It is remarkable how often it is there to be found...like these bears below outside a shop in a fantastic French Wine town when I took some travellers stranded by the Iceland ash cloud in 2010 on a whirlwind tour of the region.
+quirky.
+It is remarkable how often it is there to be found...like these bears below outside a shop in a fantastic French Wine town when I took some travellers on a whirlwind tour of the region when they were stranded in Frankfurt by the Iceland ash cloud in 2010

 This well dressed snowman appeared unexpectedly at a corner of my hometown in Oppenheim, Germany.